mabrobotics/MD80-x-CANdle-Documentation/md_x_candle_ecosystem_overview/Config.md

 (config)=
 # Config

-MD80 config allows for configuring the controller for a specific motor and the application it is used in.
+MDxx's config allows for configuring the controller for a specific motor and the application it is used in.
 This section will cover the parameters that are used in config files.

 ## [motor] section